getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 ##### Graphical tool

-We recommend using [Gnome MultiWriter](https://wiki.gnome.org/Apps/MultiWriter).
+We recommend using [GNOME MultiWriter](https://wiki.gnome.org/Apps/MultiWriter).
 Please note that unetbootin will **not** work.

-Upon opening Gnome MultiWriter, you will likely be shown a window similar to the one below, in the event your USB drive is already plugged in.
+Upon opening GNOME MultiWriter, you will likely be shown a window similar to the one below, in the event your USB drive is already plugged in.

 ![MultiWriter Start](start.jpg)